Antacid Glutathione

 An additional further complicating factor is dehydration, which could make the ratio in the body even more excessive.

-The New England Journal of Medicine further told of a woman who had taken an excessive amount of chewable antacids.
+The New England Journal of Medicine further shared the experience of a woman who had taken an excessive amount of chewable antacids.

-These describe life threatening conditions caused from an over the counter treatment.
+These describe life threatening conditions caused from a simple, easy to obtain, over the counter treatment.

 Why do you suppose these people took an overdose?
 Maybe it was not working and the thought was that more would be better.